15 out of 17 people found this review helpfulwrite a review of this game

-Perhaps the most important improvement over the original "Fallout" is the party management.
-No more stupid partners who will run away just when you need them desperately, or who will go fight some critters in the corner of the map while you are struggling surrounded by tough deathclaws.
-You have now the combat management menu available, accessing which will grant you the possibility of telling your friends exactly what you want them to do.
+One of the most important improvements over the original is party management.
+No more stupid companions who will go fight some critters in the corner of the map while you are being demolished by tough deathclaws.
+You now have a combat management menu available, accessing which allows you to tell your friends exactly what you want them to do.
 They will attack, according to your instructions, either the toughest enemy, or the one who is currently attacking you, or any enemy of their own choice.
 They will finally be able to wear the armor you give them.
 They will use any drugs if you tell them so, or will fight until the bitter end without healing themselves even once.
-Of course, the interface is somewhat uncomfortable (a much better and simpler way of party management is presented in Arcanum